 As you can see there is a wide selection to choose from.
 Students can respond to texts to make predictions, sequence events, main ideas, make inferences, develop vocabulary, and make connections to the text.
 Mapping things out using a story map is so helpful in deepening comprehension.

+I hope this set is helpful in deepening comprehension with your students.
 I look forward to sharing more helpful hints with you in my newsletter.